LibrariesHacked/library-carpentry/introduction-to-data/teaching-foundations.md

 http://www.oldbaileyonline.org/browse.jsp?ref=OA16780417

 What we learn from these examples is that a combination of semantic description and data elements make for consistent and predictable data structures that are readable both by humans and machines.
-Transferring this to your stuff makes it easier to browse, to search, and to query using both the standard tools provided by operating systems and by the more advanced tools Library Carpentry will cover.
+Transferring this to your stuff makes it easier to browse, to search, and to query.

 In practice, the structure of a good archive might look something like this: